Severomorsk-3 (air base)

-Severomorsk-3 (also referred to as Malyavr or Murmansk Northeast) is an air base of the Russian Navy's Northern Fleet in Murmansk Oblast, Russia.
+Severomorsk-3 (ICAO: XLMV) (also referred to as Malyavr or Murmansk Northeast) is an air base of the Russian Navy's Northern Fleet Naval Aviation in Murmansk Oblast, Russia.
 It is located 28 km east of Murmansk, next to Lake Malyavr in the west of the Kola Peninsula.

 The base is home to the 100th Independent Shipborne Fighter Aviation Regiment with the Mikoyan MiG-29KR/KUBR (ASCC: Fulcrum-D) and the 279th Independent Shipborne Fighter Aviation Regiment with the Kamov Ka-52K "Katran", Sukhoi Su-25UTG (ASCC: Frogfoot), and Sukhoi Su-33 (ASCC: Flanker-D).

 History

 The base was used by the: